hikeventures/hikeventures.github.io/_posts/2013-08-25-hiking-and-packrafting-in-sarek-day-1.markdown

 At 11 pm we pitched our <a href="http://hikeventures.com/gear-review-hilleberg-anjan-for-the-summer/" target="_self">tent</a> and prepared dinner - Patrick had Travellunch Erbseneintopf and Konstantin Travellunch Linseneintopf mit Schinken (lentils with ham) which we both graded with 3.5 out of 5 - and tea with our <a href="http://hikeventures.com/gear-review-jetboil-sol-ti/" target="_self">Jetboil Sol Ti stove</a>.
 Temperatures were again very low and we just wanted to get into our warm sleeping bags in order to rest for the upcoming day.

-## Day 3: From Tjevrra Fjäll to Vuojnesskajdde Fjäll
+## Day 3: From Tjevrra fell to Vuojnesskajdde fell
 On day 3 we woke up at 8 am with temperatures around 10 C in the tent.
 The night was quite stormy but we didn't have any rain.

 <a href="https://www.flickr.com/photos/90204224@N07/9596230731"><img src="https://farm8.staticflickr.com/7284/9596230731_c5b3d4bff8_b.jpg" width="1024" height="541" alt="Hilleberg Anjan tent in Sarek National Park summer"></a>